 I find myself playing all the games of someone wondering what the new boss will be like.
 How will he affect my own life and work?
 Will his ascension mean changes in the leadership of my Jesuit order, or my community in Rome?
 Should I be brushing up my German?

-As a Cardinal, Ratzinger-now-Benedict was a controversial figure, both feared and loved.
+As a Cardinal, Ratzinger-now-Benedict was a controversial figure.
 A super-Catholic friend of mine in Houston, Texas, who works in the meteorite lab at the Nasa Johnson Space Center, is such a fan of his that she's baked him cookies and mailed them to Rome.
 Has he ever gotten them?
 Or noticed who sent them?
 Will that translate into good will for my meteorite work at the Observatory?
 I wonder if he’ll be interested in coming downstairs to visit my lab... and if I should I have cookies ready, in case he does.